rackerlabs/support-how-to/content/how-to/rackspace-email/set-up-dns-records-for-cloud-office-email/index.md

 **Warning:** If you host your email through our Office 365 solution, please see [Office 365 domain setup](/support/how-to/add-a-domain-in-office-365/) for instructions.

 1. Log in to the control panel for your domain DNS host.
-If you host your DNS with Rackspace Cloud Office, please see [Edit DNS in the Cloud Office Control Panel](/support/how-to/edit-dns-in-the-cloud-office-control-panel).
+If you host your DNS with Rackspace Cloud Office, see [Edit DNS in the Cloud Office Control Panel](/support/how-to/edit-dns-in-the-cloud-office-control-panel).

 2. Set the DNS entries to the values shown in the following table.
-Ensure that no other MX record entries exist or you will experience complications with your email.
+Ensure that no other MX record entries exist, or you will experience complications with your email.
 For more information, see [Add or edit entries for your DNS host](/support/how-to/find-dns-host#add-or-edit-entries-for-your-dns-host).

 {{<table "table  table-striped table-bordered">}}
 | Type  | Hostname | Hostname | Priority | TTL |